bradleyjay/datadog_test/datadog/answers.md

 ##### Creative Answer: Disaster Relief

 A simple app that provided some heartbeat to Datadog at periodic intervals would be lightweight on a smartphone's processor and battery, but could very powerful.
 A simple interface that allowed the user to send a "Disaster Flag" and then share GPS coordinates could go a long way to helping victims in disaster areas.

+This does require an app download and possession of a smartphone, but could combat the surge in phone calls that often drops cell service in disaster zones with much lighter-weight metric reporting.

 Similarly, Datadog could be used to monitor the audio gunshot sensors about New York city, providing fast informatics to police response teams.